No3371/TLD-SurvivorsLegacy/README.md

 The received legacy will be inserted into a random unsearched corpse.
 When you get up close, you will see:
 - How many days does the legacy sender survived
-- The content of his ingame general note
+- The content of his ingame general note.
+If it's emoty, it will be replaced with general text.

 And the legacy items can be found on the corpse.